BrazenCloud/beachhead/README.md

 ## Process

-When an IR engagement is started, here are the step to utilize BrazenCloud Beachhead:
+When an IR engagement is started, here are the step to utilize BrazenCloud Deployer:

 1. Create a new group
 2. Upload the agent installation configs
 3. Install a BrazenCloud agent in the customer's network and give it an appropriate service account
-4. Run the `beachhead:assessor` action on the initial agent
+4. Run the `deployer:start` action on the initial agent
 5. View the coverage progress in the index

 ## Agent installation prerequisites